tamkaho/face-movie/README.md

                           -fps <FPS> -out <OUTPUT_NAME>.mp4
 ```

 This will create a video `OUTPUT_NAME.mp4` in the root directory with the desired parameters.
 Note that `TOTAL_FRAMES`, and `FPS` are an integers.
 Optionally, add `-text_prefix` followed by some text to write some text with the image number at the bottom of each frame (use `-txt_dist_bottom` to adjust the y position of the text).

-Adding `-running_avg` followed by a number `n` will create timelapse with a sliding window weighted moving average `n` days behind and after the frame with the most weight.
-For this to work the frames must be prefixed `YYYYMMDD`.
+Adding `-running_avg` followed by a number `n` will create timelapse with a sliding window weighted moving average across `2*n+1` days.
+For this to work the input frames must be prefixed `YYYYMMDD`.
+The step size of the sliding window is defined using `-day_step`: this can any float values to control the smoothness of the movie.
 I'm using to visualise the growth of my child by taking a photo of him each day.
 This helps to reduce flickering in timelapse.
+So far I have managed to take photos of my child everyday but the code should still work should we manage miss a few days of photos.

 4. Creating the video
 To create a video straight from align (step 2) or from the frames output from `running_avg` in step 3, use `timelapse.py`.

 5. (Optional) Add music with